As a Venice wedding photographer, I capture beautiful images on your big day using the incredible surroundings of this romantic city.

 The history, monuments, art, architecture, music, lifestyle and essence of Venice are undeniable.

 You can have a civil wedding in Venice at the town hall or a church wedding in one of the many incredible churches.
+Many people also choose to have a symbolic blessing ceremony in Venice.

 My favourite churches are:

-If you are having a symbolic blessing ceremony this can be done anywhere and there are many beautiful halls in the hotels and palaces.
+A symbolic blessing ceremony this can be done anywhere and there are many beautiful halls in the hotels and palaces.
 A few places also have some outdoor spaces and gardens but being Venice they are quite limited.

 I also suggest trying to get on the water in some way, whether it be a gondola, or a water taxi as this opens up a whole new perspective of the city.
+Drifting along a quiet narrow canal will certainly give you privacy.
+It also gives you a whole new viewpoint to enjoy the charm and character and atmosphere.

 Below are examples of my work as a wedding photographer in Venice Italy.